 In the record below, a risk level has been assigned to a deviation.
-An automated QMS can prioritize records based on risk score.
+An automated QMS can prioritize records based on the risk score.
 Once dispositioned, signatures can be requested.
-Next, a corrective action is added as a next step in the nonconformance investigation.
+Next, corrective action is added as a next step in the nonconformance investigation.

 4. Conduct Routine Validation

 A firm is required to prove it is operating within a state of control.
 Therefore, it must verify that cGMPs are in conformance.
-This includes conducting process validation to ensure that data submitted is compliant and useful.
+This includes conducting process validation to ensure that the data submitted is compliant and useful.

 In this instance, it’s clear that a discrepancy exists.
-An automated system would begin an investigation based on the lot rejection.
+An automated system would begin an investigation based on a lot of rejection.
 By the end of the investigation, the firm will have statistical findings and documentation of the nonconformance.
 If necessary, a CAPA will automate correction of the nonconformance and re-validation of the process.
-Plus, an automated system can trigger any type of impurity study at any time during production to validate reliability of the process.
+Plus, an automated system can trigger any type of impurity study at any time during production to validate the reliability of the process.
 The result is evidentiary proof that the issue is resolved, and the new process is repeatable and meets all cGMPs.